§ 05 · Read

 What you’ll have at the end

-• A conversational gateway exposing 10 tools to any AI client that speaks MCP.
+• A read-only gateway exposing a small set of tools to any AI client that speaks MCP.

 • Claude Desktop connected to the gateway.
-You can ask “what’s on the network?” and it will answer with grounded data.
+You can ask “what’s on the network?” and get answers grounded in the data — with no write path to anything.

 • An audit log capturing every tool call, so you can always trace why the AI said what it said.